Nightclub Fires Fast Facts

 May 28, 1977 - Southgate, Kentucky - 165 are killed and another 70 injured in a fire at the Beverly Hills Supper Club.

-March 25, 1990 - Bronx, New York - 87 people die in a fire caused by arson at the Happy Land social club.
+March 25, 1990 - Bronx, New York - Eighty-seven people die in a fire caused by arson at the Happy Land social club.
 Intent on murdering his ex-girlfriend, Julio Gonzalez pours gasoline on the stairs trapping the victims.
 His ex-girlfriend survives.

 March 19, 1996 - Quezon City, Philippines - More than 150 people die in a fire at the Ozone Disco Pub nightclub.